kubeshop/testkube-docs/docs/articles/test-triggers.md

 ## API

 Testkube exposes CRUD operations on test triggers in the REST API.
-Check out the [Open API](../openapi/overview) docs for more info.
+Check out the [OpenAPI docs](../openapi/overview) for more info.

 ## Injected Environment Variables